Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 ---

 # Introduction
 Astronomy is the study of celestial bodies, space, and everything beyond planet Terrus.
+It concerns itself not only with stars, moons, and planets, but also with the invisible forces that bind them together.